-When Jesus had resurrected, he met up with two men who were discussing the future now that Jesus had died.
+When Jesus had resurrected, he met up with two men who were discussing the future.
 Not knowing that the man they saw was Jesus, they were speaking of death of the Lord, and they were clueless as to what would become of the legacy He had established.
 They were also confused about whether the testimonies of the resurrection of the Lord were true.
 Then in Luke 24:25-27 (ESV) Jesus says, “‘O foolish ones, and slow of heart to believe all that the prophets have spoken!
 Was it not necessary that the Christ should suffer these things and enter into his glory?’
 And beginning with Moses and all the Prophets, He interpreted to them in all the Scriptures the things concerning Himself.”

 Jesus would think of us as fools and slow of heart if we did not seek to find Him in the Scriptures.
 All of the Scriptures point to Jesus Christ and His word of redemption.
 The whole point of the Bible is to foretell the coming of the Messiah (the Christ), to make known to the people who He is, and to show what Jesus of Nazareth has accomplished that makes Him the obvious fulfillment of Scripture.
 Jesus Himself says that He didn’t come to abolish the Law, but to fulfill it.
 Jesus is the One who we should be looking for in every text and in every passage when studying Scripture.